ember-lifeline/ember-lifeline/README.md

 ## Usage

 Ember Lifeline supports a functional API that enables entanglement - _the association of async behavior to object instances_.
-This allows you to write code in your classes that can be automatically cleaned up for you when the object is destroyed.
+This allows you to write async code in your classes that can be automatically cleaned up for you when the object is destroyed.

 The API is divided into two main parts: